IvanYerkinov/Spring-Intensive/README.md

 The program can process multiple at once, just separate their names with a space.
 For example:
 python3 eye4color.py test.png test2.png test3.jpg

+The program should output the results of its analysis onto the console.